I tested the $79 Beats Solo Buds — biggest pros and cons

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

-The Beats Solo Buds are officially the smallest, most affordable earbuds you can score from Apple's subsidiary audio brand.
+The Beats Solo Buds are the smallest, most affordable earbuds you can score from Apple's subsidiary audio brand.
 There are some trade-offs compared to pricier models in the Beats collection, but overall, there are a lot of perks packed into an adorably tiny package.

 Though they're not quite as compact as, say, the JLab JBuds Mini, the $79.99 Beats Solo Buds manage to deliver 18 hours of battery life and punchy performance.
-Custom-built acoustic architecture pays off based on my first impressions, while the passive noise isolation is quite effective.
+Custom-built acoustic architecture pays off based on my testing, while the passive noise isolation is quite effective.
 I appreciate that these earbuds are well-suited for both iPhone and Android users, too.

 Beats Solo Buds: Cheat sheet